Anya Amasova: Biography

 For most of the film Bond and Anya have the same mission objectives and try to achieve the same goals often by attempting to outdo one another, during which they fall in love.
 While travelling to Sardinia by train they share a meal together and while Anya is preparing for bed in her carriage, having politely declined Bond's offer of a nightcap, she is attacked by Jaws.
 Bond hears the sounds of a struggle over the noise of the train and arrives just in time to save her from being killed.
-After a brief fight Jaws is despatched out of a window and Bond returns to Anya, who tends to a cut on his shoulder before they kiss and ultimately spend the night together.
-On Sardinia Anya accompanies Bond to meet Karl Stromberg posing as Bond's wife.
+After a brief fight Jaws is dispatched out of a window and Bond returns to Anya, who tends to a cut on his shoulder before they kiss and ultimately spend the night together.
+On Sardinia, Anya accompanies Bond to meet Karl Stromberg (Curd Jürgens) posing as Bond's wife.
 Afterwards Anya learns that 007 killed her lover.
-She then tells Bond that she will ultimately have revenge once their mission is complete.
+She then tells Bond that she will ultimately have her revenge once their mission is complete.

 Anya is later captured by Stromberg and held captive at Atlantis, Stromberg's undersea base.
 Bond sneaks aboard and rescues her.
 As the mission reaches its end, she points her gun at Bond, only to discover that she is too in love with him to kill him.

-Anya (pointing gun at Bond), tells him: "The mission is over, Commander".
+Anya (pointing the gun at Bond), tells him: "The mission is over, Commander".
 At that moment, as Anya is tightening her finger on the trigger, the cork pops off of a champagne bottle that Bond is in the process of opening.
 Anya smiles, stifling a giggle, and Bond says "In my country, Major, the condemned man is usually allowed a final request" to which she says "Granted".
 Bond then suggests that they get out of their wet clothes.

-When the escape pod with James and Anya goes into the ship Bond saved from Stromberg's 'instruments of Armageddon', Q, M, and Anya's superiors from Russia look inside a window at James and Anya making love in the luxury bed in awe.
+When the escape pod with James and Anya goes into the ship Bond saved from Stromberg's 'instruments of Armageddon', Q (Desmond Llewelyn), M, and Anya's superiors from Russia look inside a window at James and Anya making love in the luxury bed in awe.
 "James!"
 Anya says as she is the first one in the pod to see the duo's superiors.

-It was planned to have Amasova make a cameo in Moonraker (which was released in 1979), as the woman in bed with General Gogol, but this never happened.
+It was planned to have Amasova make a cameo in Moonraker (which was released in 1979), as the woman in bed with General Gogol, but this never happened and the unidentified woman was instead played by Lizzie Warville.